This site requires a more recent version of Adobe Flash Player to function properly.

 Higher profitability compared to downstream activities like refining

 Although, the revenues attributed to crude oil and NGL production are less when compared to downstream businesses like refined product sales, the profitability is much higher.
-We estimate that EBITDA margins for crude oil and NGL production were a little over 34% in 2013 compared to only 2.9% for refined product sales.
+We estimate that EBITDA margins for crude oil and NGL production were a little over 34% in 2013 compared to just around 3% for refined product sales.

 The difference in margins is attributable to the fact that the cost of production per barrel is quite low for crude oil compared to its selling price.
 For 2013, the company's average selling price for crude oil was around $99 per barrel when average production costs were only $10 per barrel.